percona/k8spxc-docs/docs/backups.md

             The `backupSource` key should contain `destination` key equal to the Azure Blob [container](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction#containers)
-            with a special `azure://` prefix, followed by the necessary Azure configuration keys, same as in `deploy/cr.yaml` file:
+            with `https://` prefix, followed by the necessary Azure configuration keys, same as in `deploy/cr.yaml` file:

             ```yaml